OleHolmNielsen/Niflheim_system/docs/Slurm_installation.rst

 This change allows slurmstepd_ to receive an updated ``SlurmctldHost`` setting so that running jobs will report back to the new controller when they finish.
 See the Slurm_publications_ presentation ``Slurm 23.02, 23.11, and Beyond`` by Tim Wickberg, SchedMD.
-Notice, however, that slurmd_ ignores any changes in slurm.conf_ or the DNS SRV_record_ after initial startup where slurmd_ has cached the configuration files, as is discussed in bug_20462_:
+Notice, however, that slurmd_ ignores any changes in slurm.conf_ or the DNS SRV_record_ (i.e., when running a :ref:`configless-slurm-setup`):

+* When slurmd_ is started, it caches its configuration files as is discussed in bug_20462_.

-* Therefore it is required to restart slurmd_ on all compute notes after modifying slurm.conf_ and the DNS SRV_record_.
+* Therefore it is required to restart slurmd_ on all compute notes after modifying slurm.conf_ and the DNS SRV_record_ (if applicable).

 The slurmctld_ migration process for Slurm_ 23.11 and later does **not** require to stop all running jobs, and the details are discussed in bug_20070_ .